akane0915/shoe-store/README.md

 * As a user, I do not want stores and/or shoe brands to be saved if I enter a blank name.
 * As a user, I want all stores and brands to be unique.
 There shouldn't be two entries in the database for Blundstone.
 * As a user, I want store and brand names to have a maximum of one hundred characters.

+The following additional user stories have been met:
+* As a user, I want to be able to remove brands from a store.

 ### Prerequisites